JoJoBond/3LAS/README.md

 Take a look into the shell script files to see how the servers work.

-The port is usually specified with the -port modifier.
+The port is specified with the -port modifier.

-For MP3 the -burstsize modifier tells the server how many (old / past) MP3-Frames it should send to a newly connected client.
-This reduces the time it takes for the client to start playing, but may add latency!
-In general it should not be larger then the settings["mpeg"]["WindowSize"] value defined in the 'AudioFormatReader.DefaultSettings' method inside of client/script/3las.formatreader.js.

 For WAV the -chucksize modifier tells the server how many PCM-encoded samples it sends in on package.
 This should be high enough to not cause a lot of network-overhead (keep in mind that WebSockets run over TCP/IP) but also low enough to not cause too much latency.

-OGG (vorbis and opus) have no special modifiers for now.
+PCM, AAC, MP3 and OGG (vorbis/opus) have no special modifiers for now.

 I'm probably missing a lot of important stuff, but I tried to comment the code at the key points so you have a good chance on figuring it out yourself.